mRcSchwering/magic-soup/docs/tutorials.md

 When [World][magicsoup.world.World] is instantiated by default it fills the map with molecules of all molecule species to an average concentration of 10 mM.
-Here, we add extra CO2 and energy.
+Here, we add extra CO2 and energy carriers.
-Our cells don't have any mechanism for restoring these energy carriers.
+Our cells don't have any mechanism for restoring these molecules.
-Sooner or later they will run out of energy.
+Sooner or later they will run out of energy and CO2.
+I am using indices to refer to different molecule species (see [Molecules](#molecules)).

 ```python
 def prepare_medium(world: ms.World, i_co2: int, i_atp: int, i_nadph: int):